KingPhilip14/ProjectPerfection/ReadMe.md

 ## How do I play the game?

-Go [here](https://github.com/KingPhilip14/ProjectPerfection/releases/tag/v1.0) and download the `ProjectPerfect.jar` file.
-From there, you can start the game!
+Go [here](https://github.com/KingPhilip14/ProjectPerfection/releases/tag/v1.0) and download the `ProjectPerfectPackage.zip` folder.
+You can extract the contents anywhere on your computer (/Desktop, /Downloads, etc.) as long as you move the folder in its entirety.
+To then start the game, go into the folder and click on the .bat file.
+Enjoy!

 ## What can you do in the game?